tspurway/hustle/_sources/howto/schema.txt

     select(imps.date, imps.site_id, where=imps)

 This is a simple Hustle query written in Python.
-Note that the column names *date* and *site_id* are accessed using the Python *dot* notation.
+Note that the column names *date* and *site_id* are accessed using standard Python *dot* notation.
 All columns are accessed as though they were members of the Table class.

 Indexes
 -------